-The Office of Environment and Heritage has used the projections from NARCliM to provide updated information on the projected impacts of climate change on soil erosion and rainfall erosivity in the near future (2030) and far future (2070).
+We have used the projections from NARCliM to provide updated information on the projected impacts of climate change on soil erosion and rainfall erosivity in the near future (2030) and far future (2070).

 Percent change in annual rainfall erosivity for near (left) and far (right) futures

 - NSW is projected to undergo an increase in erosion on both the near and far futures.

 - The areas most affected are those with already high erosion risk, namely the Great Dividing Range, Central Coast, North Coast and Hunter regions.

 - There are areas with significant projected erosion impacts e.g. the Hunter region will lose up to 195 tonnes of soil per hectare per year, highlighting the importance of groundcover maintenance and soil management in this region.

 This document provides a summary of the climate change impacts on soil erosion and rainfall erosivity for NSW from the Soil Erosion Technical Report